 - Negotiating a more limited version of the limitation of liability clause.
 This could provide for specific responsibilities of the IT service provider, which would trigger liability if violated.

 - Including a liquidated damages provision.
 A liquidated damages clause allows for a set amount of damages to be paid if the contract is breached.
-This clause may be beneficial to both parties as it could provide higher damages to the customer above the “direct” damages amount, and it could provide solace to the IT servicer as their damages arising from the contract are capped at a set number.
+This clause may be beneficial to both parties.
+It could provide higher damages to the customer above the “direct” damages amount, and it could provide solace to the IT servicer as their damages arising from the contract are capped at a set number.

 - Purchasing private insurance to cover third-party data loss.